Vincent0102/Algorithms-and--Analysis-AS2/README.md

 The project is broken up into a number of tasks to help you progress.
 Task A is to develop a random guessing algorithm as an initial attempt at a Battleship playing agent.
 Task B and C develops more sophisticated algorithms to play Battleship.
 For details on how each task will be assessed, please see the \Assessment" section.

-To help you understand the tasks better, we will use the example illustrated in Figure 1, which is a Battleship game played on a 10 by 10 grid
+To help you understand the tasks better, we will use the example illustrated in Figure 1, which is a Battleship game played on a 10 by 10 grid.

 # Task A: Implement Random Guessing Player